 - not having a child or having your first child after the age of 30

 - being overweight

 - women who have diets high in fat and low in fibre also have higher levels of oestrogen in the blood

 The million women study

-The Million Women Study has recently finished its study into the effects of HRT on more than one million women and is currently undertaking analysis of the research data.
-Initial results indicate that current use of hormone replacement therapy (HRT) increases incidence of breast cancer.
+The Million Women Study has recently finished its study into the effects of HRT on more than one million women and is currently undertaking an analysis of the research data.
+Initial results indicate that the current use of hormone replacement therapy (HRT) increases the incidence of breast cancer.

-In current users of each type of HRT the risk of breast cancer increased with increasing total duration of use.
-10 years use of HRT is estimated to result in five additional breast cancers per 1000 users of oestrogen-only preparations and 19 (18-20) additional cancers per 1000 users of oestrogen-progestgen combinations.
-You can find out more about how the results and analysis at the Million Women web site .
+In current users of each type of HRT the risk of breast cancer increases with increasing total duration of use.
+10 years use of HRT is estimated to result in five additional breast cancers per 1000 users of oestrogen-only preparations and 19 (18-20) additional cancers per 1000 users of oestrogen-progestogen combinations.
+You can find out more about the results and analysis at the Million Women website.